adkinsrs/sadkins_site/misc.md

 * Aug 3 - Lady's Random - Jeff Wheeler
 * Aug 8 - The Mark of Zorro - Johnston McCulley
 * Aug 18 - Humble Pi: When Math Goes Wrong in the Real World - Matt Parker
+* Aug 23 - The Tragedy of the Korosko - Sir Arthur Conan Doyle

 ## 2024